pdf-raku/HTML-Canvas-To-PDF-raku/README.md

 [![Build Status](https://travis-ci.org/p6-pdf/HTML-Canvas-To-PDF-p6.svg?branch=master)](https://travis-ci.org/p6-pdf/HTML-Canvas-To-PDF-p6)

-This is a PDF rendering back-end for HTML::Canvas.
+This is a PDF rendering back-end for the HTML::Canvas module.

 - A canvas may be rendered to either a page, or an XObject form, using a PDF::Content graphics object